AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

                         What motion preset to use.
 Can be 'nonrigid_accurate', 'kilosort_like', or 'nonrigid_fast_and_accurate'.
 Default "nonrigid_fast_and_accurate"
   --debug-duration DEBUG_DURATION
                         Duration of clipped recording in debug mode.
 Default is 30 seconds.
-Only used if debug is enabled --n-jobs N_JOBS       Number of jobs to use for parallel processing.
-Default is -1 (all available cores).
-It can also be a float between 0 and 1 to use a fraction of available cores
-  --params-str PARAMS_STR
-                        Optional json string with parameters
+Only used if debug is enabled
 ```